 Emmanuel Schanzer (Co-Director)

 Dr. Emmanuel Schanzer spent several years as a program manager and developer before becoming a public high school teacher and middle school academic coach in Boston.
-He is the founder and creator of Bootstrap, which he first designed as a curriculum for his own students.
+He is the founder and co-director of Bootstrap, which he first designed as a curriculum for his own students.
 He has long been involved in connecting educators and technology, connecting parties at the Computer Science Teachers Association, Google, Microsoft, Facebook and at universities across the country.
 He holds degrees in computer science and curriculum development, and completed his doctoral studies at Harvard with a research focus on using programming to teach algebra.

 Kathi Fisler (Co-Director)